 What Are the Main Types of Annuities in Canada?

-There are three primary categories of annuities, each designed for different financial situations and needs:
+There are three primary categories of annuities: Life annuity, Term certain annuity, and Variable annuity.
+Each is designed for different financial situations and needs.

 Life Annuity